 Providing high quality frontline customer service and support;

 Risk identification and issue resolution;

-- General security duties including administration tasks;
+General security duties including administration tasks;

 Working within a team environment;

 The ability and confidence to work on your own.

 First Aid Responder experience

 [Sample job on SEEK] MSS Strategic Medical and Rescue job ad